7 tips to calm anxiety and worry

 Recognize that we all have a negativity bias hard-wired into our brains.
 It’s a leftover evolutionary tool that helped keep our caveman and hunter-gatherer ancestors alive.

-In addition to constantly scanning our environment for threats, it also does a good job of overestimating the likelihood that something tragic will befall us, and underestimates our capacity and resources to cope.
-We’re not crazy or neurotic, we’re just wired that way.
+Unfortunately, it overestimates the likelihood that something tragic will befall us, and underestimates our capacity and resources to cope.

 Conversely, if you minimize or ignore the threat of the pandemic, ask yourself if you should take it more seriously.
 If your reactions don’t match those of others in your community, your fear may have driven you to denial.